Diving into Excellence:

 Members across 38 affiliated Swimming & Water Polo Clubs in Ulster, ensuring a strong community presence and commitment.

-Click the button below to find all the information for the upcoming 2025 Irish Open Championships 12-16th April 2025.
+Click the button below to find all the information for the upcoming Swim Ulster Age Groups & Senior Championships happing 2nd-4th May 2025.

 News